 Support provided by the NCA

-In cases where we are investigating an alleged crime, if you’re a victim you will be assigned a Victim Care Officer.
+In cases where we are investigating an alleged crime, if you’re a victim you will be assigned a Witness Care Officer.

-The Victim Care Officer’s role is to make sure that your needs are considered and that you’re kept informed about important developments in the investigation.
+The Witness Care Officer’s role is to make sure that your needs are considered and that you’re kept informed about important developments in the investigation.

 We will also provide: